Suryakiran46/lanShare/README.md

 ---

 **Note:**
-Currently, lanShare only discovers and displays devices running lanShare with mDNS enabled.
+Currently, lantern only discovers and displays devices running lantern with mDNS enabled.
 Chat and other features are under development.

 ---